Reviews You Can Rely On

 To help understand the full cost of these machines, we took into account the amount of watts they used and how efficiently they were able to utilize that consumption.
 We measured the watt usage at high, then extrapolated that measurement as if it were running for 12 hours a day for 90 days straight.
 The range wasn't wide when compared to other products, but the Honeywell QuietSet did edge out the competition.
 More likely due to the fact it doesn't pump out a ton of power.

-tower fan - this graph breaks down the power by watt usage for each speed level...
+tower fan - this graph breaks down the power output per watt used for each speed...

 Credit: Austin Palmer